pantolin/tIGArx/README.md

 ## Installation

-Install all dependencies, clone the repository (or download and extract from an archive), and append the top-level directory of the repository (viz. the one with subdirectories `tIGAr`, `docs`, etc.) to the environment variable `PYTHONPATH`, e.g., by adding
+Install all dependencies, clone the repository (or download and extract from an archive), and append the top-level directory of the repository (viz. the one with subdirectories `tIGArx`, `docs`, etc.) to the environment variable `PYTHONPATH`, e.g., by adding
 ```bash
 export PYTHONPATH=/path/to/repository/:$PYTHONPATH
 ```
 to your `~/.bashrc` file (and `source`-ing it).
 To (optionally) build the API documentation, change directory to `docs` and type `make html`.
 The main documentation will then be in `./_build/html/index.html`, which can be opened with a web browser.

 ### On clusters
-The most convenient way to use FEniCS (and therefore tIGAr) on HPC clusters is via [Singularity](https://sylabs.io/singularity/).
-A singularity recipe for using tIGAr is in the file `singularity-recipe.def`.
+The most convenient way to use FEniCS (and therefore tIGArx) on HPC clusters is via [Singularity](https://sylabs.io/singularity/).
+A singularity recipe for using tIGArx is in the file `singularity-recipe.def`.
 Some additional notes are provided in the comments of that file.

 ### Common installation issues
 * `petsc4py.PETSc.Mat object has no attribute PtAP`: This is due to an old version of `petsc4py`.
 Try installing the latest version via `pip3`.